bramhuiskes/netflix-api/README.md

 # Laravel Docker Setup Usecase Netflix, Data Processing

-Group: Bram Huiskes, Gideon Dijkhuis, Daniël Tukker & Yunus Karakoç
+Group: Bram Huiskes, Gideon Dijkhuis & Yunus Karakoç

 To share your Laravel project with the Docker setup on GitHub and ensure others can set it up easily, you need to do the following: